clararajadel/jupyter-datacube-docker-singularity/README.md

   ```
   $ git clone https://github.com/clararajadel/jupyter-datacube-docker-singularity.git
   ```
 - **Create local workspace**.
 This folder will contain all files required to build the docker image.
-Later it will be copied (using scp) or cloned (using git) in the VM to have access to these files from the VM.
+Later it will be cloned (using git) in the VM to have access to these files from the VM.
 ```
 $ mkdir local
 ```
 - **Create and activate virtual environment** named "jupy-docker" using conda.
 The environment is created to use jupyter locally (without datacube) and verify that the new configuration works properly.
-This step is not mandatory, you can use an existing environment but I do not recommend it.
+This step is not mandatory.
 ```
 $ conda create -p /home/clara/projects/jupyter-datacube-docker-singularity/jupy-docker
 $ source activate /home/clara/projects/jupyter-datacube-docker-singularity/jupy-docker
 ```
 (all path is written because the environment is saved out from default path: /miniconda3/envs)
 ## Jupyter notebook
-- **Activate conda environment** if it is not yet activated:
+- **Activate conda environment** (if it is not activated):
 ```
 $ source activate /home/clara/projects/jupyter-datacube-docker-singularity/jupy-docker
 ```